 As far as ease of use is concerned, the trophy will no doubt go to Carbonite.
 When it comes to usability, Carbonite has definitely learned a thing or two from Backblaze.

 Now that we have looked at what these two cloud solutions have to offer, we can safely say the Crashplan vs Carbonite debate is finally over.
-With 3 out of 5 wins, we believe Crashplan is a better choice than Carbonite, overall It performs slightly better and features smarter pricing plans.
+We believe that Crashplan is a better choice than Carbonite.
+Overall it performs slightly better, and features smarter pricing plans.